lando-cal/tech-notes/docs/saltstack.md

 ## Install / Upgrade a package on many hosts

 This should be done in salt state, but sometimes you have to do a one-off.
+More info on glob matching is here: <https://docs.saltstack.com/en/latest/topics/targeting/globbing.html>

 ```
 salt '*dev*' pkg.install pre-commit